AlessioQuercia/windows-server/README.md

-# Guide to setup Windows as a Server
+# Setup Windows computer as a Server

 ### Guide
 1. [Setup SSH on Windows](#ssh)